polkadot-developers/substrate-docs/content/md/en/docs/fundamentals/light-clients-in-substrate-connect.md

 ## Use Substrate Connect with other libraries

-The previous section demonstrated how to add the Substrate Connect provider to applications that use the Polkadot-JS API.
+The previous section demonstrated how to integrate the Substrate Connect provider into applications that use the Polkadot-JS API.
 With this provider, you create applications that enable users to interact with the chain through the browser using calls to the Polkadot-JS API methods.
 However, you can install and use @substrate-connect in applications that don't depend on the Polkadot-JS API.
 For example, if you are building your own application library or programming interfaces, you can install the Substrate Connect dependencies by running the appropriate command for the package manager you use.